RaymiiOrg/c_ookieclicker/lib/googletest/docs/primer.md

     works on different OSes, with different compilers, with or without exceptions, so googletest tests can work with a variety of configurations.
-4. When tests fail, they should provide as much *information* about the problem as possible. googletest doesn't stop at the first test failure.
+4. When tests fail, they should provide as much *information* about the problem as possible. googletest doesn't stop at the u0_first test failure.
 Instead, it only stops the current test and continues with the next.
 You can also set up tests that report non-fatal failures after which the current test continues.
     Thus, you can detect and fix multiple bugs in a single run-edit-compile